squidfunk/mkdocs-material/README.md

   users' queries.

-* **Many configuration options** — change the color palette, font families, language, icons and favicon, logo.
+* **Many configuration options** — change the color palette, font families, language, icons, favicon and logo.
 Add a source repository link, links to your social profiles, Google Analytics and Disqus - all with a few lines of code.

 * **Truly international** — thanks to many contributors, Material for MkDocs